zeebe-io/zeebe-chaos/chaos-days/blog/2023-06-02-Using-Large-Multi-Instance/index.md

     )).toList();
 ```

-In the following experiment we will play around with the `size` value.
+In the following experiment, we will play around with the `size` value.

-For the experiment we will use an Camunda 8 SaaS cluster with the generation `Zeebe 8.2.5` (G3-S).
+For the experiment, we will use a Camunda 8 SaaS cluster with the generation `Zeebe 8.2.5` (G3-S).

 ### Expected

 When creating a process instance with a large collection, we expect based on the recent bug fix that the multi-instance creation is batched and created without issues.

-One limiting factor might be the `maxMessageSize` with regard to the input collection, but in this case I would expect that the creation of the process instance is already rejected before.
+One limiting factor might be the `maxMessageSize` with regard to the input collection, but in this case, I would expect that the creation of the process instance is already rejected before.

 ### Actual

-Between the following experiments I always recreated the clusters, in order to reduce the blast radius and better understand and isolate the impact.
+Between the following experiments, I always recreated the clusters, to reduce the blast radius and better understand and isolate the impact.

 #### Starting small (20k)

-In previous versions the multi-instance creation failed already quite early.
-For example in the game day reproducer project we had a collection defined with `20.000` items, which we are now reusing for the start.
+In previous versions, the multi-instance creation failed already quite early.
+For example in the game day reproducer project, we had a collection defined with `20.000` items, which we are now reusing for the start.

 The creation of the process instance worked without any issues.
 We can observe in Operate the incremental creation of sub-process instances, which is great.

 ![incremental-creation-20k](20k-operate-inc.png)

 We can see in the metrics that batch processing is limited by only 2-4 commands in a batch.
-Interesting fact, which might explain why it takes a while until all instances of the multi-instance sub-process are created.
+That is an interesting fact that might explain why it takes a while until all instances of the multi-instance sub-process are created.
 We can even see rollbacks during batch processing, visible in the "Number of batch processing retries" panel.

 ![processing-metrics-20k](20k-processing-metrics.png)

-The processing queue seem to increase dramatically.
+The processing queue seems to increase dramatically.

-After a while we can see that all 20k instances are created without any bigger issues. :rocket:
+After a while, we can see that all 20k instances are created without any bigger issues. :rocket:

 ![complete-20k](20k-operate-complete.png)

 It took around 10 minutes.
-Taking a look at the metrics again we see that in between big command batches have been created/processed, which allowed to reduce the processing queue.
+Taking a look at the metrics again we see that in between big command batches have been created/processed, which allowed us to reduce the processing queue.

 ![processing-metrics-20k-pt2](20k-processing-metrics-2.png)

-In between the backpressure was quite high, but after creation of all instances the cluster is in a healthy state again.
+In between the backpressure was quite high, but after the creation of all instances, the cluster is in a healthy state again.
 The creation of such multi-instance worked :white_check_mark:

 ![general-metrics-20k](20k-general-metrics.png)

 #### Increase collection (200k)

-Again, creation of such process instance was not a problem itself.
-We can observe the creation of the sub-process instances (multi-instance) in operate, which happens incrementally.
+Again, the creation of such a process instance was not a problem itself.
+We can observe the creation of the sub-process instances (multi-instance) in Operate, which happens incrementally.

 ![incremental-creation-200k](200k-operate-inc.png)